Sparta (band)

 Sparta is an American rock band from El Paso, Texas, formed in 2001.
 The band currently consists of Jim Ward (vocals, guitar), Matt Miller (bass), and drummer Neil Hennessy.
 Founding members Ward, Paul Hinojos, and Tony Hajjar were members of post-hardcore group At the Drive-In, forming Sparta in 2001 after the break-up of their former band.
 The band went on hiatus in 2008 for Ward to focus on his solo career and side projects, reuniting from 2011 to 2013 for a series of shows and permanently reuniting in 2017.
-The band has released five studio albums to date; their fourth, Trust the River, was released in 2020 after a 14-year break between releases.
+The band has released six studio albums to date; their fourth, Trust the River, was released in 2020 after a 14-year break between releases.
+Their most recent album, Cut a Silhouette, was released in May 2026.

 Sparta's music has been described by Pitchfork as "anxious, epic guitar rock", and by SPIN Magazine as having "a reliably cathartic and emotionally charged presence".

 History

-Austere (2001–2002)
+Formation and Austere (2001–2002)

+Post-hardcore band At the Drive-In, which included guitarist Jim Ward, drummer Tony Hajjar and bassist Paul Hinojos, broke up in March 2001.
+In June of that year, Hajjar and Hinojos met up in Los Angeles and talked about forming a new band.
+Hinojos returned to El Paso and called Jim Ward to ask if he would be interested in joining the project, soon dubbed Sparta, to which Ward agreed.
+Hajjar, Hinojos, and Ward had each been writing songs since At the Drive-In's breakup, and eventually came together and practiced for eight days before going into the studio and recording a nine song demo.
+Those demos were then made available on the band's website.

-After the demise of their previous band, At the Drive-In, drummer Tony Hajjar and bassist Paul Hinojos talked about forming a new band.
-Hinojos contacted former At the Drive-In guitarist and back-up vocalist Jim Ward to take the role of lead vocalist.
-After a brief stint with Erick Sanger, the three recruited Matt Miller, a native to El Paso and then bassist of the band Belknap, to permanently fill the position of bassist, with Hinojos switching to guitar.
-The band then scored a deal with DreamWorks in 2001.
-The band released their first EP, entitled Austere, in early 2002 under the name Sparta.
+With Hinojos switching from bass to guitar and Jim Ward stepping into the role of singer-guitarist, the band recruited Matt Miller, a native to El Paso and then bassist of the band Belknap, to permanently fill the position of bassist.

+The band opted to approach several major labels, eventually signing to DreamWorks.
+Sparta saw the label as willing to develop smaller artists and were attracted by their roster, which included AFI and Jimmy Eat World.
+The band's first EP, entitled Austere, was a joint release between Ward and Hinojos' label Restart Records and Dreamworks, and came out in early 2002.
 The EP met with mixed reviews, with most believing that the group had talent and the ability, but had yet to find their voice.